snakesch/SDrecall/doc/customRun.md

                         verbosity level (default: INFO)
 ```

+Note: Specifying DEBUG in `--verbose` will skip the cleanup step and retain all intermediate files.

 #### 3.1.
 Ploidy estimation

 Depth_1 $=$ Average depth of all reads in input BAM file